dionisius-lg/test-pokemon/README.md

 ## Installation

 1. Git clone or pull this source.
-2. In the project directory, run `npm install` to install `node_modules`.
+2. In the project directory, run `npm install` to install `dependencies`.
 3. In the project directory, run `npm start` to run app in the development mode.
 4. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-## Available Scripts

-In the project directory, you can run:

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.